 So how, then, did clothing from such a hobby (hiking, not the other bit) become one of this season’s most unlikely trends?
 Think about it: cagoules, in; fleece, in; technical backpacks, in; and hiking boots, most definitely, in.

-Of course, we’re not talking about the sort of ultra-technical, insulated boots your high school geography teacher might recommend for a field trip.
+Of course, we’re not talking about the sort of ultra-technical, insulated boots your geography teacher might recommend for a field trip.
 Examples that slot seamlessly into an existing wardrobe place form slightly ahead of function, but can still hold their own in harsh conditions.

 Selecting And Caring For A Pair Of Hiking Boots